Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-One of the best parts about immigration law is the fact that you get to work with exceptional people from all over the world and from all walks of life.
+One of the best parts about immigration law is working with exceptional people from all over the world and from all walks of life.
 Tackling challenges and learning about fascinating new industries are just some of the many benefits.
-When a medical physicist came to us with a desire to get a green card through a National Interest Waiver, we were able to accomplish both.
+When a medical physicist came to VisaNation Law Group with a desire to get a green card through a National Interest Waiver, they were able to accomplish both.

 The EB-2 is a diversified employment-based green card.
 Those who qualify are typically advanced degree holders and people who can prove that they have exceptional ability in their field.